K-theory and formality: The map of spectral sequences

 As these groups are all torsion-free and $\SO(3)$ is the simplest group that is connected with fundamental group containing torsion, we see there is no hope of saving convergence by extending coefficients.
 This example also shows \Cref{thm:main} fails, with arbitrary coefficients, without the assumption $\pi_1 G$ be torsion-free. \eex

-\brmk The convergence proof is a series of reductions, which we present for those readers with the stamina.
-This material will probably be omitted when we submit the paper but is useful to see where the insistence on $\pi_1 G$ torsion-free comes from and alsoto motivate our counterexample.
+\brmk The convergence proof for the \HKSS follows a long series of reductions which we present for that portion of posterity with the stamina;\num{742} the proof combines the work of several authors in non-chronological order, and it seemed worthwhile that the logical structure of the proof should be outlined somewhere.
+It is also useful to see where the insistence on torsion-free $\pi_1 G$ comes from, and further, the proof of the theorem motivates the counterexample~ \ref{ex:SO(3)}.